Winnipeg Stadium: Major events

 The stadium hosted the opening ceremonies of both the 1967 and 1999 Pan-American Games.
 The 1967 Games saw the construction of new north end zone seating.
-The 1999 Games saw several improvements in preparation for the event, including new seats to replace old benches, additional media and club seating facilities, improved lighting and sound, and a new Sony JumboTron scoreboard.
+The 1999 Games saw several improvements in preparation for the event, including new seats to replace old benches, additional media and club seating, improved lighting and sound, and a new scoreboard.

 The CFL's championship game, the Grey Cup, was held at the stadium in 1991, 1998, and 2006.
 In each instance, temporary seating was installed to increase the stadium's capacity.
 The stadium's attendance record for football was set at the 1991 game, when 51,985 fans watched the Toronto Argonauts defeat the Calgary Stampeders.
-For the 2006 game, temporary seats were erected at the south end of the football field, raising the Stadium's capacity to 44,784.
+For the 2006 game, temporary seats were erected at the south end of the football field, raising the stadium's capacity to 44,784.

 The stadium also hosted numerous outdoor concerts, including big-name acts such as The Rolling Stones, Pink Floyd, David Bowie, Paul McCartney, AC/DC, Bon Jovi, the Eagles and U2.
-Many outdoor music festivals, such as Festival Express and Rock on the Range, were also held at the stadium.
+Many outdoor music festivals, such as Festival Express, Edgefest and Rock on the Range, were also held at the stadium.

 Closure

 Increasing maintenance costs and the accidental death of a fan during a football game in 2006 intensified discussions on the future of Canad Inns Stadium.
 By 2009, it was estimated that the aging stadium would require over $52 million in upgrades as early as 2012 in order to make it safe and viable for another decade.
 Faced with the decision on whether to refurbish the old stadium or replace it, the Manitoba government fast-tracked financing for a new stadium.
-In 2010, Premier Greg Selinger, together with the Winnipeg Football Club and the University of Manitoba, unveiled plans to build $190 million Investors Group Field on the university campus in south Winnipeg.
-The stadium was slated to be completed in time for the 2012 CFL season, after which Canad Inns Stadium would be demolished.
+In 2010, Premier Greg Selinger, together with the Winnipeg Football Club and the University of Manitoba, unveiled plans to build a $190 million stadium on the university campus in south Winnipeg in time for the 2012 CFL season, after which Canad Inns Stadium would be demolished.

-In anticipation of the scheduled move to Investors Group Field, the Blue Bombers held a special ceremony to close out Canad Inns Stadium prior to their last regular season game of 2011.
+In anticipation of the scheduled move to Investors Group Field (now Princess Auto Stadium), the Blue Bombers held a special ceremony to close out Canad Inns Stadium prior to their last regular season game of 2011.
 However, as construction delays at the new stadium pushed back its opening date by several months, the team was forced to return to Canad Inns Stadium for the 2012 season.
 The Blue Bombers played their final game at the stadium on November 3, 2012, defeating the Montreal Alouettes 19–11.
 The football club officially closed its offices at Canad Inns Stadium on January 3, 2013.